aptuitiv/generator-cacao-branchcms/README.md

 You will want to avoid installing this package from NPM globally on your computer as it may create problems with the `npm link`.

+### Editing package versions

+If you need to update the packages in the `package.json` file that is used in the templates then there are two places to update:

+1. Within `app/templates/_package.json`.
+Update it like you would with any other `package.json` file.
+2. For `magnific-popup` and `slick-carousel` update the versions in `app/config.js`.

 ## Updating this repository on NPM

 [Update the package version number](https://docs.npmjs.com/updating-your-published-package-version-number).
 Also see [npm-version CLI documentation](https://docs.npmjs.com/cli/version).